I’ve been maintaining a Pinterest board for World War I for a dozen years.

 As a former journalist, however, I’m skeptical.

-The first thing the British government did once they declared war was to sever the German telegraph line to North America.
+The first thing the British government did once it declared war was to sever the German telegraph line to North America.
 Britain controlled the news–and it never had a good thing to say about the Kaiser’s men.

 Perhaps that had something to do with the few German-themed pins on Pinterest 99 years after the war began?